A number of entrepreneurs with casino interests feature in the top-10 of the latest “Philippines’ 50 Richest” list, compiled by Forbes.

 The Sy siblings were the biggest gainers in U.S.-dollar terms, with their wealth up by US$2.7 billion.

-Enrique Razon remained in third place in the latest edition of the list, with a net worth of US$5.8 billion, down from US$4.3 billion previously.
+Enrique Razon remained in third place in the latest edition of the list, with a net worth of US$5.8 billion, up from US$4.3 billion previously.

 Mr Razon chairs Philippines-listed Bloomberry Resorts Corp, which developed and operates the Solaire Resort and Casino, in Entertainment City, Manila.
 Mr Razon’s family originally made its money in port operations, a business founded by his grandfather at the start of the 20th century.
 Mr Razon now runs International Container Terminal Services, said to be the country’s leading cargo terminal operator.